Spring Breakdown: Plot

-The film begins with Gayle, Becky and Judi performing in McCormick State College's Senior Talent Show in 1992.
+Gayle, Becky and Judi are performing in McCormick State College's Senior Talent Show in 1992.
 The three of them were the 'losers' and geeks in college but were always hopeful about their future.
 The next scene then jumps to 15 years later.
 Gayle is now a guide dog trainer for the visually handicapped.
 She asks her client out on a date but gets rejected after he touches her face.
 Becky is an office manager for Senator Hartmann.
 Judi and her fiance, William, go for relationship counseling and insist that there are no secrets between them.
 Becky returns home only to find her cat, Honey, dead.
 The three of them hold their usual 'make your own pizza party' and play their usual 'movie game'.
 They decide to go on a trip to Tempe, Arizona to the Wimmin's Music Festival.

 Senator Hartmann announces to her team that she is the potential next vice president.
 In order to ensure success, she has to make sure that she has a good reputation and background.
-Ashley, her daughter, just broke up with her boyfriend because she is not slutty enough.
+Her daughter Ashley’s boyfriend has recently broken up with her because she is not “slutty enough”.
 In order to win him back and not disappoint her mother, she decides that she will be going to South Padre for her spring break.
 She wants her to think that she is 'just like her mother was back in the days' - the most popular girl in her sorority and 'always up for a good time'.
 In order to make sure that Ashley does not act out, Senator Hartmann sends Becky to go to South Padre to keep an eye on her.
 Throughout the trip, Gayle becomes very close to a group of girls called The Sevens who are Ashley's nemesis.